 Adding everything to the stock pot for this Tomato Basil Soup.

-1. Prepare Ingredients: Heat oven to 400°F. Cut tomatoes in half and chop onions, placing them on a baking sheet.
-Wrap a whole garlic head (top cut off and drizzled with oil) in foil and add to the tray.
+1. Prep: Pre-heat the oven.
+Halve tomatoes, chop onions, and place on a baking sheet.
+Wrap garlic head in foil with olive oil and add to the tray.

-2. Roasting: Drizzle tomatoes and onions with olive oil, sprinkle with salt and pepper, and roast for about 45 minutes until soft and browned.
+2. Roast: Drizzle tomatoes and onions with oil, season, and roast until soft and browned.

-4. Simmer: Bring to a boil, then simmer without a lid, stirring occasionally.
+4. Simmer: Boil, then simmer uncovered, stirring occasionally.

 Adding everything in the stockpot to a blender and blending it until smooth.